 The Council of the Society has a supervisory and advisory role.
-It meets at least once a year and consists of: President, President-Elect or Immediate Past President, Treasurer, Secretaries and thirty elected Councillors (of whom at least five are appointed to the Executive Committee).
+It meets at least once a year and consists of: President, President-Elect and Immediate Past President (co-opted), Treasurer, Secretaries and thirty elected Councillors (of whom at least five are appointed to the Executive Committee).

 President: A President-elect is chosen by the Council, after a nominations process in which members are invited to make recommendations.
 Once ratified the President-elect serves for one year before becoming President.
-Having served for two years the President then stands down to become Past President for a further one year.
+In 2016 the Executive Committee recommended to Council who agreed to alter the terms of the Presidents.
+This was brought to the members at the Annual General Meeting 2016.
+Three Presidents now serve at any one time for a three year term, firstly as President-elect, then as President and finally as Immediate Past President.
 The President chairs both the Executive Committee and the Council.
+Other responsibilities are shared.

 The Annual General Meeting usually takes place during the RES Annual Conference.
 All members of the Society are invited to attend and notice of business is mailed to them in advance of the meeting.
 An annual report is presented by the Secretary-General and the audited Annual Accounts are provided.
 The formal election of the new members of Council and, where appropriate, the President takes place.

 The ANNUAL GENERAL MEETING of the Society was held at University of Sussex, Brighton, M13 9PL on Tuesday 22nd March 2016.
 Agenda papers for the 2016 AGM were sent to all RES members by email.
 If you have not received them please contact the RES office on firstname.lastname@example.org.